bristolsacredharp/bristolsacredharp.github.io/allday.markdown

 hero_image: /assets/images/2015allday.jpg
 ---

-Our all-day singing is held on the Saturday before the second Sunday in May.
+The tenth annual all-day singing in Bristol will be held on **Sat 3 May 2025**.

-The ninth annual all-day singing in Bristol will be held on **Sat 11 May 2024**.
+(Note: This date is an exception.
+Our all-days are usually held on the Saturday before the second Sunday in May.
+They will return to this pattern in 2026.)

 Registration at 10am for a **10:30am start**.

-Chair
+Chairs
-**Samuel Turner**
+**Mandy Rose & Samuel Turner**

 ## Venue